WCSCourses/AMR_2026/course_modules_2026/Introduction_to_command_line/Commandline_exercises.md

     d) `cat alice100.txt | tr -d 'AEIOUaeiou'`

-5. Still with the `alice.txt` file, write both the command and the response:
+## Question 8: Still with the `alice.txt` file, write both the command and the response:

     a) How many characters are within the `alice.txt` file?